brunogomes1/tfmess/README.md

 1. The script will go through the file you choose and find all occurrences of modules.
 2. Then it will output them to the terminal in the format we want.
-3. After outputting all modules that were found, it will ask prompt to do a terraform `plan` or `apply` depending on the flag you passed.
+3. After outputting all modules that were found, it will ask you to do a terraform `plan` or `apply` depending on the flag you passed by typing Y/y or N/n.

 ## Options <a name="options"></a>